Log into the Representative Console

 If you are logged into the representative console in one location and then log in from another, your open sessions are maintained.

-Note: To log in with an account already in use, forcibly closing the connection on the other system, the setting Terminate Session If Account Is In Use must be checked on the /login > Management > Security page.
+Note: To log in with an account already in use and forcibly close the connection on the other system, the setting Terminate Session If Account Is In Use must be checked on the /login > Management > Security page.